-The initial term of Gallium Fund Solutions Limited's appointment is 24 months from 23 September 2016 (being the date of the Company's initial admission pursuant to the 2016 Share Issuance Programme) and thereafter the appointment will continue unless it is terminated on six months' written notice expiring at any time after expiry of the initial 24-month period.
-Following the expiry of the initial 24-month term of the AIFM Agreement, and subject to Bricklane Investment Services Ltd receiving all necessary permissions and authorisations from the FCA to act as an alternative investment fund manager (which at the date of the Prospectus it has not yet applied to the FCA), Bricklane Investment Services Ltd may, at its discretion, act as AIFM in substitution for Gallium Fund Solutions Limited as the Company's AIFM on the terms of the AIFM Agreement.
+The initial term of Gallium Fund Solutions Limited's appointment is 18 months from Initial Admission and thereafter the appointment will continue unless it is terminated on six months' written notice expiring at any time after expiry of the initial 18-month period.
+Following the expiry of the initial 18-month term of the AIFM Agreement, and subject to Bricklane Investment Services Ltd receiving all necessary permissions and authorisations from the FCA to act as an alternative investment fund manager (which at the date of the Prospectus it has not yet applied to the FCA), Bricklane Investment Services Ltd may, at its discretion, act as AIFM in substitution for Gallium Fund Solutions Limited as the Company's AIFM on the terms of the AIFM Agreement.